lfe/lfe/doc/src/lfe_guide.7.md

 (This is basically all of the latin-1 character set without control character, whitespace, the various brackets, double quotes and semicolon).
+-->

+Symbol names can contain a surprising breadth or characters, basically all of the latin-1 character set without control character, whitespace, the various brackets, double quotes and semicolon.

 Of these, only ``|``, ``\'``, ``'``, ``,``, and ``#`` may not be the
 first character of the symbol's name (but they *are* allowed as